tcheukueppoo/maat/docs/gc.md

-Whether in the worklist or share worklist, a shared black object we don't own is already reachable to the maatine that owns it and will not appear in the maatine's LSO which is why we just have to simply ignore it, if the shared black object is linked to any object we own, the gc run from that maatine will make sure it sends it to our share worklist.
+Whether in the worklist or share worklist, a shared black object we don't own is already reachable to the maatine that owns it and will not appear in the maatine's LSO which is why we just have to simply ignore it, if the shared black object is linked to any object we own, the gc for that maatine will make sure it sends it to our share worklist.

 **What happens when we encounter a shared gray object we don't own?**

-Such shared objects have already been encountered in the gc run of a maatine that does not own it and all the things we would've done has already or is currently been done.
+Such shared objects have already been encountered in the gc run of a maatine that does not own it and all the things we would've done has already or is currently been done and so we just have to simply ignore it.

-**Why sending a shared gray object to the share worklist of the maatine that owns it?**

-A gc run for a maatine processes its worklist before processing its share worklist.
-There is no garantee that the shared gray object is reachable to the maatine that owns it, if it is reachable, it'll eventually be blackened before the share worklist is even processed which is why all black objects in the share worklist are not processed.

 #### Sweeping the LSO of each Maatine

+The gc of a maatine after its sweep phase where the memory of all unreachable non-shared objects are reclaim, it needs to wait until all the other maatine have done the same before sweeping the LSO.